marta1895/GA4-e-commerce-user-analysis/README.md

 ## Analysis

-The SQL is organized around four diagnostic questions.
-Two of the four are paired with statistical tests in the accompanying Python notebook.
+The SQL covers four questions.
+Two of them have a statistical test in the Python notebook.

 ### Q1 — Where do users drop off in the conversion funnel?